Help Us Build a Stronger Weather and Response Network Across Central Appalachia

 No. Some roles benefit from prior experience, but many do not.
 Training and onboarding may be provided depending on the position.

 Yes.
-Some opportunities can be done remotely or in a hybrid format, especially in weather operations, communications, and administrative support.
+Many opportunities can be done remotely or in a hybrid format, especially in Weather Operations, Administrative Support, and Media & Communications.

 No. Many volunteers will never need to deploy in the field.
-Field and storm response roles are only one part of the overall CAWA mission.
+Field and Storm Response roles are only one of four divisions within CAWA.

 Our team will review your submission and may follow up with additional questions, role details, or onboarding steps based on your interests and availability.